 If you could travel to one place in the world right now, where would it be and why?

-I would like to travel to Hawaii to see all the beautiful and special colors there and also to see the extraordinary light and the ocean.
-I would transfer the scene into a new collection to bring these experiences to the wearers of my jewelry.
+I would like to travel to Hawaii to see all the beautiful and special colours there and also to see the extraordinary light and the ocean.
+I would transfer the scene into a new collection to bring these experiences to the wearers of my jewellery.

 What music do you play in the studio whilst you’re working?